StoglRobotics/ros_team_workspace/docs/docker/nvidia_docker/setup_nvidia_support.rst

   .. code-block:: bash

-   sudo systemctl restart docker
+   sudo service docker restart

   At this point you can verify that everything works as intended by running:

   .. code-block:: bash

-   sudo docker run --rm --gpus all nvidia/cuda:11.0.3-base-ubuntu20.04 nvidia-smi
+   docker run --rm --gpus all nvidia/cuda:11.7.1-base-ubuntu22.04 nvidia-smi **NOTE**: if you get an error executing above docker command make sure that you have ``Nvidia Driver version 515`` or above installed!

   Which should print something like: